giocosmiano/random-code-snippets/exploring_reactive_apis/readme.md

    - a sample written using Reactor Flux v3.2.15
    - samples written using RxJava v2.2.8, RxGroovy and RxScala is now [EOL](https://github.com/ReactiveX/RxScala)

- - **This project contains simulation for both use of Reactive Mongo and H2 (non-reactive DB) in conjunction with Reactor Flux/Mono**
+ - **This project contains simulation for both Reactive Mongo and H2 (non-reactive DB) in conjunction with Reactor Flux/Mono**

+ - **Using H2 blocking DB simulating access with Reactor Flux/Mono to be non-blocking IO**

- - **NOTE: There are 2 ways of simulating Reactive Mongo**
+ - **2 ways of simulating Reactive Mongo in this project**
    - Using an installed MongoDB
      - Comment the annotations `Component` for `InitDatabase` and `Bean` for `init(MongoOperations operations)` in [com.giocosmiano.exploration.clr.InitDatabase](https://github.com/giocosmiano/random-code-snippets/blob/master/exploring_reactive_apis/src/main/java/com/giocosmiano/exploration/clr/InitDatabase.java)